QuTech-Delft/cQASM-spec/README.md

 > JvS: note that classical arrays basically represent memory.
 They can also be used to model register files of course, though an implementation is unlikely to support non-static indexation of registers (`x[y]` vs. `x[0]`).

+The array length must be static (that is, either a literal or an expression of literals, possibly through macro expansion) and must be positive (that is, null arrays are illegal).
 Arrays always start at zero, and end at the specified length minus one.
 Simulators should exit with an error if an out-of-range access is performed, but behavior is left as undefined for real implementations.

 > JvS: Easy to simulate, hard to do in hardware.
 Well not hard, but takes up logic and lowers frequency.
 Debugging should be done with a simulator.